senchalabs/connect/docs/sass.md

 ### Options

-    root   Root directory from which to serve sass.
-Defaults to CWD match  RegExp used to match request urls.
-Defaults to /\.sass$/
+    root   Root directory from which to compile sass.
+Defaults to CWD

 ### Environment Variables